douglasgreen/outlines/computing/databases/mysql.md

 -   Security and User Management: MySQL includes a security model that manages user access and privileges, ensuring that only authorized users can access or modify data.
 -   Backup and Recovery Tools: For data durability and recovery, MySQL provides various tools and techniques for backing up and restoring data.

-Understanding these components and how they interact provides a comprehensive view of MySQL\'s architecture, crucial for database administrators and developers in optimizing performance and maintaining data integrity.
+Understanding these components and how they interact provides a comprehensive view of MySQL's architecture, crucial for database administrators and developers in optimizing performance and maintaining data integrity.

 ## Basic MySQL Operations

 MySQL is known for its reliability and ease of use.
-Here\'s a basic overview of some fundamental MySQL operations, covering key topics:
+Here's a basic overview of some fundamental MySQL operations, covering key topics:

 ### 1. Starting and Stopping MySQL